 see what he’s up to stalk on social media.
 You get triggered even more, drink even more, and then…

-It doesn’t matter whether you decide to call him or if you see something that upsets you and you call one of his friends or another friend of yours or whether he picks up or you leave a message or you text him or some random chick picks up his phone or whatever.
+It doesn’t matter whether you decide to call him or if you see something that upsets you and you call one of his friends.
+You may call another friend of yours.
+Whether he picks up, you leave a message, or you text him or some random chick picks up his phone or whatever… it doesn’t matter.

 Whether you make any kind of contact or not, you miss him and this is basically how the rest of it goes…